-This article about St David’s Day was published by the Great British Mag team on 25 Feburary, 2019
+This article about St David’s Day was updated by the Great British Mag team on 24 February 2021.

-The Welsh celebrate and honour their patron saint, St David, today.
+St David’s Day is the day that the Welsh celebrate and honour their patron saint, St David.
 This happens every year on the 1st March as it marks the day St David died.
 While this might sound grim it is actually a huge day of celebration for people in Wales.

 - He was a Welsh bishop from the 6th Century